2003 SALARY GUIDE FOR ACCOUNTING AND FINANCE PROFESSIONALS RELEASED; STARTING SALARIES TO REMAIN AT OR NEAR 2002 LEVELS

-Robert Half Finance & Accounting and Accountemps are the full-time and temporary placement divisions, respectively, of Robert Half International Inc., the world's first and largest staffing firm specializing in accounting, finance and information technology.
+Robert Half Finance & Accounting and Accountemps are the full-time and temporary placement divisions, respectively, of Robert Half, the world's first and largest staffing firm specializing in accounting, finance and information technology.
 The 2003 Salary Guide is based on an analysis of the thousands of job orders managed by the company's U.S. offices.

 Starting Salaries in Public Accounting to Increase

 Professionals in public accounting are expected to see the biggest increases in average starting salaries next year as accounting firms compete with private industry for top applicants.
 Managers and directors at large public accounting firms (more than $250 million in annual sales) will see average starting salaries rise 4.1 percent, to the range of $78,500 to $116,500.
 Entry-level accountants at midsized public accounting firms ($25 to $250 million in annual sales) can expect base compensation of $32,000 to $38,500, a 3.7 percent increase over last year.
 Senior accountants at small public accounting firms (up to $25 million in annual sales) can anticipate a 3.5 percent increase in average starting salaries, to the range of $41,750 to $53,750.